Coronavirus: Quebec cases rise to 2,840, deaths remain at 22

-For updates on Quebec’s regional travel regulations, Côte-Saint-Luc’s new screening clinic, Montreal’s state of emergency and more, see below.
+For updates on Montreal’s extended state of emergency and police measures, Côte-Saint-Luc’s new screening clinic, Quebec’s regional travel regulations and more, see below.

-Cases of the novel coronavirus disease, known as COVID-19, have climbed to 2,840 in Quebec on Sunday — an increase of 342 since Saturday — and the number of deaths remains at 22.
+Cases of COVID-19 have climbed to 2,840 in Quebec on Sunday — an increase of 342 since Saturday — and the number of deaths remains at 22.

 The Quebec government announced the new number of COVID-19 hospitalizations in the province as of Sunday is at 192, an increase of 18.
 This includes 72 people in intensive care, which is an increase of 15 since Saturday.

 The number of negative test results has climbed to over 49,300 and there are currently over 6,300 cases under investigation.
-Premier François Legault said a total of 58,000 people in the province have been tested.
+Premier François Legault said a total of 58,000 people in the province have been tested for the novel coronavirus.

+Legault also said that the province is in a good position to fight the spread of the virus as they have 6,000 beds ready for patients while the number of hospitalized cases is still under 200.

 The number of confirmed cases of the virus in Montreal is at 1,361 as of Sunday.